The Orlons

-The Orlons are an American R&B group from Philadelphia, Pennsylvania that formed in 1960.
+The Orlons are an American R&B group from Philadelphia, Pennsylvania, that formed in 1960.
 The group won gold discs for three of their singles.

 Career

-The quartet consisted of lead singer Rosetta Hightower (June 23, 1944 – August 2, 2014), Shirley Brickley (December 9, 1944 – October 13, 1977), Marlena Davis (October 4, 1944 – February 27, 1993), and Stephen Caldwell (born November 22, 1942).
+The quartet consisted of lead singer Rosetta Hightower (June 23, 1944 – August 2, 2014), Shirley Brickley (December 9, 1944 – October 13, 1977), Marlena Davis (October 4, 1944 – February 27, 1993), and Stephen Caldwell (born November 22, 1942 died on October 2, 2025).

 Before they became the Orlons, they were an all-girl quintet called Audrey and the Teenettes.
 They formed in the late 1950s in junior high school and consisted of Hightower, Davis, and three Brickley sisters: Shirley, Jean, and Audrey.
 However, after the Brickleys' mother did not permit 13-year-old Audrey to sing in certain nightclubs with the group, she and Jean quit, making the group a trio.

 In high school, the group's three remaining members discovered fellow student Stephen Caldwell, who was lead singer of a local group called the Romeos.
 Impressed, they invited him to join the group in 1960 and named themselves the Orlons as a tongue-in-cheek nod to the friendly rivalry they had with a popular group at their high school, the Cashmeres.
 (Orlon was a brand name for the widely used synthetic fiber acrylic.)

 A high school friend, Dovells lead singer Len Barry, encouraged them to audition for Cameo-Parkway Records at the turn of the decade.
 The group took his advice in the fall of 1961, but were rejected at first, although the record label signed the group after two more auditions.
 Cameo executive Dave Appell appointed Hightower as the lead singer, and began writing songs for them.